 So I would like to provide some important additions to the facts and myths about compact energy saving fluorescent light bulbs.
-With compact energy saving fluorescent light bulbs, yes they must be recycled because now many are using them.
+With compact energy saving fluorescent light bulbs, they must be recycled because many people are now using them.
 We cannot allow large amounts of mercury to be "dumped" because this will create a gateway for mercury to get into our drinking water tables.

 With recycling, the solid plastic housing of these bulbs is opened and the double glass sealed envelope with mercury (far less mercury than the original bulbs of the 1980s) is removed for proper disposal.
 So with this design, EPA and other organization will error on the side of caution when they suggest how to deal with a broken bulb.
 In fact, research demonstrates that these bulbs do require careful handling and disposal, the hazard does not warrant evacuating the house or even the room.
 If this was true, the government would require Warning Labels on the light bulb boxes.